 Our city streets are literally teeming with award-winning restaurants dishing up unique, mouth-watering flavours.
+Step into Adelaide’s house of decadence - Fugazzi - undoubtedly one of Australia’s best pasta haunts.
 Pull up a seat in a chic North African diner in the middle of Adelaide where Johannesburg-born chef Duncan Welgemoed dishes up a bold taste of Africa from chicken skin sandwiches, to woodfired cauliflower and fermented flatbreads at Africola.
 A fiery authentic yakitori fest?
 Reserve a table at Leigh Street institution Shōbōsho where smoky flavours are complemented with raw, cured, pickled and fermented dishes and are best served with a side of sashimi, noodles, yakitori, dumplings and bao.
 Even the humble pizza is elevated in Adelaide.
-At Madre, sea water from the oceans of Puglia, Tipo 00 flour sourced straight from Italy and a little bit of science are the secrets behind Adelaide’s best traditional Napoli-style pizza.
-And speaking of Italian, you won’t find better pasta than that rolled at Nido by Masterchef’s Laura Sharrad.
-Taste test your way around the city's best places to eat and drink on a gastronomic safari with our guide to Adelaide's best restaurants, impress your herbivore friends with the best vegan restaurants in Adelaide or satisfy your sweet tooth at one of the best dessert bars.
+Taste test your way around the city's best places to eat on a gastronomic safari with our guide to Adelaide's best restaurants.

 5. Bar hopping